fetchai/carpark_agent/README.md

 The carpark agent should now start up after it has booted.
 Wait for a detection to happen.
 Look at the stats in the panel on the right hand side of the images.
 You should see the total number of parking spaces, the number of vehicles detected, the number of free spaces and the latitude and longitude.
 Check this is all correct.
 If you click your mouse on any of the smaller images on the right, they will be enlarged in the main panel.

 ## 3b.
-Installing the Fetch.AI carpark_agent software on the Rasperry Pi Version 3
+Installing the carpark_agent on Rasperry Pi Version 3
 In this section I'll describe how to get the car-park agent running on a Raspberry Pi version 3.
 Version 3 is very similar to 4 in the way it works but it can only have a maximum of 1GB of RAM (as opposed to Version 4 whihc can have 4 GB of RAM).
 1GB is not enough to run the car detection algorithms and so the way we get around this is to allocate a large "swap file" for the Raspberry Pi OS.
 This is an area of the SD car allocated to the OS which it can treat just like RAM.
 The SD card is many times slower than NAtive RAM and as a result the algorthm runs MUCH slower on the Version 3 and than on the 4 (taking roughly 5 minutes per detection run).
 The other issue is that sometimes the scripts simply run out of usable memory and crash.
 I haven't been ale to completely understand why, but I think it relates to the available address space and memory fragmentation.
 Anyway, the fix for this is to not run the car-park agent all in one process.
 Instead I split into two proccess:
 *  Process 1 runs the GUI, the camera, the image capture and the Fetch.AI agent selling the data
 *  Process 2 runs the car detection algorithm only